 Contributing Photographer David Guerrieri commented, "It felt like the beginning of an ongoing trend -- incorporating more sizes.
 It made me think to myself, why has it taken this long to express and welcome other body types?
 It was an Ah-ha moment, and I really think the crowd enjoyed and supported the fashion all the way!"

 Beyond the fashion, there was an air of authenticity that radiated from the runway.
 After each show, every designer appeared humbled by the crowd. #FashionForPeace was definitely at the forefront of everyone's mind.
-It was a celebration of culture and fashion, for peace and love.
+It was a celebration of culture and fashion, peace and love.
 The World Fashion Parade was a great moment for fashion equality, and an even bigger, much-needed moment for Nepal.

 Additional Looks From the Show